dattodroid/thingworx-jmx-extension/README.md

 > [!CAUTION]
 > This extension was created for educational purposes and has undergone no testing.
-It is neither supported nor endorsed by PTC
+It is neither supported nor endorsed by PTC.

 ## Features